-(b) Pursuant to IRS rules, however, DAF grants specifically (i) may not be used to satisfy all or a portion of any pledge or other financial obligation of the donor(s), advisor(s), or any related parties, (ii) may not result in the donor(s), advisor(s), or any related parties receiving goods, services or other benefits that are more than incidental (such prohibited benefits includ, inter alia, event tickets, memberships, meals, preferred parking, preferred seating, discounted merchandise, or other preferential treatment from a donee organization), (iii) may not be made directly to individuals (such as in the form of scholarships, emergency hardship grants, or disaster relief grants, including payments directly to an individual or to an entity for the benefit of a specified individual (e.g., to a university for a scholarship for a particular student)), and (iv) may not be made to donor(s), advisor(s), or any related parties in any form, including, inter alia, grants, loans, expense reimbursements, compensation, or similar payments.
+(b) Pursuant to IRS rules, however, DAF grants specifically (i) may not be used to satisfy all or a portion of any pledge or other financial obligation of the donor(s), advisor(s), or any related parties, (ii) may not result in the donor(s), advisor(s), or any related parties receiving goods, services or other benefits that are more than incidental (such prohibited benefits include, inter alia, event tickets, memberships, meals, preferred parking, preferred seating, discounted merchandise, or other preferential treatment from a donee organization), (iii) may not be made directly to individuals (such as in the form of scholarships, emergency hardship grants, or disaster relief grants, including payments directly to an individual or to an entity for the benefit of a specified individual (e.g., to a university for a scholarship for a particular student)), and (iv) may not be made to donor(s), advisor(s), or any related parties in any form, including, inter alia, grants, loans, expense reimbursements, compensation, or similar payments.

 5.6 Expenditure responsibility.
 Pursuant to IRS rules, certain types of DAF grants require the exercise of “expenditure responsibility.”
 Expenditure responsibility is a process designed to ensure that a DAF grant is used for charitable purposes, and ASOR is maintaining appropriate oversight and documentation of such grants.
 Expenditure responsibility is required for grants to (a) organizations not described in IRC § 170(b)(1)(A), (b) type III supporting organizations that are not functionally integrated with the grantee organization, and (c) supporting organizations of any type if they are controlled by the donor(s), advisor(s), or any related parties.
-ASOR’s , subject to a case-by-case review by the Finance Committee and Executive Committee, is not to make DAF grants requiring expenditure responsibility.
+ASOR’s normal practice, subject to a case-by-case review by the Finance Committee and Executive Committee, is not to make DAF grants requiring expenditure responsibility.

 VI.
 Other Administrative Provisions

-6.1 Tax Deductions. donor responsible for substantiating the amount claimed as a deduction for federal and state income, gift, and estate tax purposes.
+6.1 Tax Deductions.
+A donor will be responsible for substantiating the amount claimed as a deduction for federal and state income, gift, and estate tax purposes.
 ASOR will assist donors by providing reasonable assistance and information, and when required, signing an appropriately completed IRS Form 8283, Noncash Charitable Contributions.
 ASOR will provide each donor with a written receipt or other acknowledgement of the donor’s gift that, to the extent possible, complies with the then-existing IRC requirements and regulations regarding substantiation of charitable contributions.
 In acknowledging the receipt of any noncash gift, ASOR will accurately describe any restrictions to which the property is subject, but will not indicate any monetary value attributable to the gift.

 6.2 Ethical standards and compliance.
 ASOR will administer gifts properly, comply with all applicable laws and regulations, including those governing reporting and retention, and provide formal acknowledgments for gifts.
 ASOR will not furnish property appraisals or gift valuations to donors for tax purposes.
 ASOR gift acknowledgment letters, however, may state the value of a cash, check, or other monetary gift, or if required by applicable law.
 Otherwise, the donor is solely responsible for determining gift valuations for his or her own tax purposes.
 ASOR may consult with independent advisors where it deems such action to be appropriate.
 ASOR will strive to consider the interests of the donor and disclose to the donor all essential information, including any related fees or expenses, prior to accepting a gift.
-Donors are strongly encouraged to consult with their own independent legal or tax counsel or other appropriate advisors at their own expense.
+Donors are strongly encouraged to consult with their own independent legal or tax counsel or other appropriate advisors at their own expense regarding all prospective gifts.